QUEL-Imaging/quel-qal/doc/rcs_README.md

 </tr>
 </table>

 The output of `detect_wells()` is a dataframe containing identified wells.
 This dataframe is also contained within the `df` attribute of the `WellDetector` instance.
-Assuming `cn_im` is a 2D image array of the RCS target, the dataframe can be obtained with:
+Assuming `cn_im` is an image of the RCS target, the dataframe can be obtained with:
 ```python
 detector = WellDetector()
 cn_df = detector.detect_wells(cn_im)